This post may contain affiliate links. Please read our privacy policy.

 Homemade Italian Dressing: Better than bottled, and so easy to make!
 This is the classic dressing recipe you’ll go to over and over again.

-What is Italian Dressing?
+What Is Italian Dressing?

 Two very popular brands of bottled Italian Dressing are Ken’s and Wishbone, both of which became available in the 1940s.
-But — because you’re here, you are sold on the fact that homemade dressing is better, than store-bought…and you’re right!
+But — because you’re here, you are sold on the fact that homemade dressing is better than store-bought…and you’re right!

 Homemade Italian Dressing Ingredients

-The ingredients are very straightforward, and you may easily have all of them on hand: olive oil, vinegar, minced onions, lemon juice, honey, Italian seasoning, mustard and Worcestershire sauce.
-Leave out the Worcestershire sauce if you don’t have it, or if you want a vegetarian dressing (Worcestershire sauce contains anchovies).
-The honey, lemon juice, Parmesan and onions could also be omitted, but this combo offers a very satisfying dressing.
-I like red wine vinegar in my Italian dressing, but you can use white wine vinegar if you prefer.
+The ingredients are very straightforward, and you may easily have all of them on hand.
+The basic ingredients are olive oil, vinegar, minced onions, lemon juice, honey, Italian seasoning, mustard, and Worcestershire sauce.
+Leave out the Worcestershire sauce if you don’t have it or if you want a vegetarian dressing (Worcestershire sauce contains anchovies).

-The short answer is that it’s one of the healthiest options for salad dressing, but it’s not healthy per se.
-Compared to creamier dressings, like ranch or blue cheese, it has fewer calories and less saturated fat.
-In fact, if you use extra virgin olive oil, the fat in this kind of oil has been scientifically proven to be a heart-healthy fat, and contains nice amounts of antioxidants, which have healthful properties, and can reduce risks for serious illness.
+If you use extra-virgin olive oil, that’s a good place to start.
+The fat in this kind of oil has been scientifically proven to be a heart-healthy fat, and contains nice amounts of antioxidants.
+Antioxidants have healthful properties and can reduce the risks of serious illness, according to Harvard Medical School.
 Dressings that rely heavily on dairy or other creamy ingredients are less healthy than Italian dressing and vinaigrettes.

 Classic Salad with Italian Dressing

 You can use this dressing on any lettuce or vegetable-based salad you like.
-A very classic combo is some sort of crunchy lettuce (iceberg, romaine, green or red lettuce), plus some cucumbers, tomatoes, and onions.
-If you wanted to make it more of an Italian antipasti salad, add slices or cubes of cured meats, like salami, and cheeses, like provolone, plus olives and pepperoncini.
+A very classic combo is some sort of crunchy lettuce (iceberg, romaine, green or red lettuce) plus some cucumbers, tomatoes, and onions.

-Other Salad Dressing Recipes:
+More Salad Dressing Recipes

-- Ranch Dressing
+- Homemade Ranch Dressing

-- Classic Vinaigrette
+- Classic Vinaigrette Salad Dressing

 - Japanese Restaurant Salad Dressing